nexuskalinux/Junior-Front-End-Developer/README.md

 I'm learning to code ---
 I only start ---
-Any help, advice and remarks is welcome knowing that I learn in a self-taught way --- So be nice to me
+Any help, advice and remarks is welcome knowing that I learn in a self-taught way --- So be nice to me.
 Thanks